kquinteros/BITACORA-pipeline/README.md

 Snakemake workflow for identification and annotation of Insect Chemosensory gene families in genome assemblies using BITACORA.
 This pipeline is set up to run BITACORA in "full mode" which requires a genome assembly and genome annotation file.

+Please make sure to cite the original Bitacora paper when using this pipeline

+Vizueta, J., Sánchez-Gracia, A., Rozas, J. (2020).
+BITACORA: A comprehensive tool for the identification and annotation of gene families in genome assemblies.
+Molecular Ecology Resources.
+20: 1445-1452. doi:10.1111/1755-0998.13202.

 ## Getting started
 1. Users need to be familiar with [Conda](https://docs.conda.io/en/latest/) package management system and [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 It's recommended that users have a dedicated snakemake environment.
 We have provided some commandline prompts (assuming conda is installed) for the installation of Snakmake.
 ```python